- Oops!Something went wrong.Please try again later.

 These are non-GAAP measures.
 Please refer to "Non-GAAP Measures" at the end of this news release.

 Based on weighted average basic common shares outstanding for the period.

-Perpetual is an oil and natural gas exploration, production and marketing company headquartered in Calgary, Alberta .
-Perpetual operates a diversified asset portfolio, including liquids-rich natural gas assets in the deep basin of west central Alberta , heavy oil and shallow natural gas in eastern Alberta , with longer term opportunities through undeveloped oil sands leases in northern Alberta .
+Perpetual is an oil and natural gas exploration, production and marketing company headquartered in Calgary, Alberta.
+Perpetual owns a diversified asset portfolio, including liquids-rich conventional natural gas assets in the deep basin of West Central Alberta, heavy crude oil and shallow conventional natural gas in Eastern Alberta, and undeveloped bitumen leases in Northern Alberta.
 Additional information on Perpetual can be accessed at www.sedar.com or from the Corporation's website at www.perpetualenergyinc.com.

 The Toronto Stock Exchange has neither approved nor disapproved the information contained herein.

-Adjusted funds flow: Management uses adjusted funds flow and adjusted funds flow per boe as key measures to assess the ability of the Company to generate the funds necessary to finance capital expenditures, expenditures on decommissioning obligations and meet its financial obligations.
-Adjusted funds flow is calculated based on cash flows from (used in) operating activities, excluding changes in non-cash working capital and expenditures on decommissioning obligations since Perpetual believes the timing of collection, payment or incurrence of these items is variable.
+Adjusted funds flow: Adjusted funds flow is calculated based on cash flows from (used in) operating activities, excluding changes in non-cash working capital and expenditures on decommissioning obligations since Perpetual believes the timing of collection, payment or incurrence of these items is variable.
 Expenditures on decommissioning obligations may vary from period to period depending on capital programs and the maturity of the Company's operating areas.
 Expenditures on decommissioning obligations are managed through the capital budgeting process which considers available adjusted funds flow.
 The Company has added back non-cash oil and natural gas revenue in-kind, equal to retained East Edson royalty obligation payments taken in-kind, to present the equivalent amount of cash revenue generated.
 The Company has also deducted payments of the gas over bitumen royalty financing from adjusted funds flow to present these payments net of gas over bitumen royalty credits received.
 These payments are indexed to gas over bitumen royalty credits and are recorded as a reduction to the Corporation's gas over bitumen royalty financing obligation in accordance with IFRS.
-Additionally, the Company has excluded payments of restructuring costs associated with employee downsizing costs, which management considers to not be related to cash flow from operating activities.
+Additionally, the Company has excluded payments of restructuring costs associated with employee downsizing costs, which management considers to not be related to cash flow from (used in) operating activities.
+Management uses adjusted funds flow and adjusted funds flow per boe as key measures to assess the ability of the Company to generate the funds necessary to finance capital expenditures, expenditures on decommissioning obligations, and meet its financial obligations.